OmarWaleed41/Lively-Spotify-Wallpaper/README.md

 First you need some libraries:
   `pip install spotipy flask flask-cors`

-To get the App working you'll need to get a spotify dev account through here: https://developer.spotify.com/ get your client-ID and secret-key and add them to the auth.py script
+To get the App working you'll need to get a spotify dev account through here: https://developer.spotify.com/ . get your client-ID and secret-key and add them to the auth.py script.

-and you're basically good to go add the index.html to Lively using the `+` button and run `the run_serv.bat` file enjoy ❤
+and you're basically good to go add the index.html to Lively using the `+` button and run `the run_serv.bat` file. enjoy ❤ .